adi1998/MelSkin/README.md

 Hades II mod allowing you to select a skin for Melinoe from one of Arachne's boons and some more.

+Also includes portrait replacements for the Arachne skins with optional support for custom skin related portraits.

 # Installation

 Use r2modman by ebkr from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) or [GitHub](https://github.com/ebkr/r2modmanPlus/releases/latest).